ValksGodotTools/Multiplayer-2023-Old/README.md

 # Multiplayer Template
 A starting multiplayer template to be used across all multiplayer games.

+Achieving multiplayer with [ENet-CSharp](https://github.com/SoftwareGuy/ENet-CSharp) in any game is a big challenge, especially when you have to re-invent the wheel.
+This multiplayer template along with the GodotUtils it is using aims to solve that problem.
+There will still be a lot of [code](#code) you have to write but not as much as you would have to if you were doing this all by yourself.

+This is by no means a production ready template as there are issues that still need to be squashed and lots of more testing to be done.
+More features are planned such as syncing chatting, inventory management, and NPC dialogue.
+But these features seem really far away as the current issues are holding me back.

 Ideally having all the code defined in [GodotUtils](https://github.com/Valks-Games/GodotUtils) instead of this repository would be very nice but that does not seem possible because for example `PlayerData` is a data type that is unique per game.
 Since `GameServer` and `GameClient` make use of `PlayerData`, they too cannot be defined in the GodotUtils library.
+If you can spot something that should be defined in GodotUtils instead of this repository please tell me!

 https://user-images.githubusercontent.com/6277739/226243215-fa5b2267-3d18-4796-8ca5-913bf5a3f135.mp4